-If you aren’t familiar with it, matzo is basically unleavened bread that is commonly eaten during the Jewish Passover holiday.
+If you aren’t familiar with it, matzo (or matzah) is basically unleavened bread that is commonly eaten during the Jewish Passover holiday.
+You can eat matzo crackers or matzo balls.
+This is a recipe for matzo crackers.
 Passover is a holiday that allows us to pass on the story of our ancestors’ escape from slavery during ancient times.

 Did you know that it’s actually a mitzvah to eat matzo during passover?
 A mitzvah is a commandment or a good deed.